Akiruno, Tokyo: Climate

 Akiruno has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Akiruno is 13.2 °C. The average annual rainfall is 1998 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 24.6 °C, and lowest in January, at around1.9 °C. During the winter months, snowfall in the mountainous areas is almost daily.
+The temperatures are highest on average in August, at around 24.6 °C, and lowest in January, at around 1.9 °C. During the winter months, snowfall in the mountainous areas is almost daily.
 There is a difference in climate between the eastern part near the former Akigawa city and the western part near the former Itsukaichi town, and the temperature in the western part is generally lower than that in the eastern part.

 Demographics

 Per Japanese census data, the population of Akiruno has recently plateaued after a long period of growth.

 History

 The area of present-day Akiruno was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Nishitama District in Kanagawa Prefecture.
 The town of Itsukaichi was created on April 1, 1889, with the establishment of the modern municipalities system.
 Nishitama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Itsukaichi expanded through annexation of neighboring villages in 1918 and 1955.
 Higashiakiru, Nishiakiru, and Tasai grouped together on April 1, 1955, to form the town of Akigawa, which was elevated to city status on May 5, 1971.
 The city of Akiruno was created on September 1, 1995, by the merger of the city of Akigawa with the neighboring town of Itsukaichi.